The submission period for Mountainfilm 2016 has now ended

-If you have any questions about the process, feel free to contact us online or give programming a call at 970-728-4123 x12.
+If you have questions about the process, check out the Frequently Asked Questions or email us or give programming a call at 970-728-4123 ext.
+12.

-The webform should only take around 15 minutes, but must be completed in one session.
-Once you begin the form, your work cannot be saved and you must finish all the steps — including payment — and click SUBMIT for your entry to be received.
+The webform will require approximately 15 to 30 minutes, and it must be completed in one session.
+Once you begin the form, your work will not be saved, so you must finish all the steps — including payment — and click SUBMIT for your entry to be received.

 Before clicking on the link to fill out the submission form, please be prepared to provide the following:

-Mountainfilm is America’s premier festival celebrating achievement in adventure and activism, culture and environment.
-We accept and screen feature and short films — mostly doc but some narrative — on a broad range of subjects.
-Of course, we are always interested in work that focuses on mountains, mountain culture and mountaineering but are also partial to films about people who are dedicated to changing the world.
-See a complete list of films from the 2013 Festival here.
-Our theme for 2014 is Wilderness, so we encourage you to submit films that discuss or address that topic.
+Mountainfilm is America’s premier documentary film festival celebrating adventure, activism, culture, environment and indomitable spirit.
+We accept and screen feature and short films on a broad range of subjects.
+We are always interested in work that focuses on mountains, mountain culture and mountaineering, but we are also partial to films about people who are dedicated to changing the world.
+See a complete list of films from the 2015 festival here.
+Our symposium theme for 2016 is National Parks, so we encourage you to submit films that discuss or address that topic.

-Mountainfilm honors filmmakers and film subjects alike, awarding generous cash prizes to be announced at the Closing Picnic, Monday, May 26, 2014.
-Click here to view the 2013 award winners.
+Mountainfilm honors filmmakers and film subjects alike, awarding cash prizes that are announced at the Closing Picnic, Monday, May 30, 2016.
+View the 2015 award winners.

 We particularly encourage filmmakers to submit short films and are happy to offer a discounted fee.
-Films that are twenty-five minutes or less in length qualify for a reduced fee through the late deadline of February 1, 2014.
+Films that are 25 minutes or shorter qualify for a reduced fee.

-The student discount is the same as the short film fee, so if your student film is shorter than twenty-five minutes, submit through the normal system.
-For longer student films, please contact entries at mountainfilm dot org to obtain information about submitting with the student discount.
+The student discount is the same as the short film fee, so if your student film is shorter than 25 minutes, submit through the normal system.
+For longer student films, please contact email@example.com to obtain information about submitting with the student discount.

-SUBMISSION MATERIALS SAVE RESOURCES BY SUBMITTING ALL YOUR MATERIALS, INCLUDING THE FILM, ONLINE.
-However, we will not download film files: all online entries must be hosted by the filmmaker or a third party (we recommended Vimeo.com).
-If online entry is not possible, entrants must submit 2 DVDs (any region, NTSC encouraged).
-Please DO NOT include ANY promotional materials in your submission.
+SAVE RESOURCES BY SUBMITTING ALL YOUR MATERIALS, INCLUDING THE FILM, ONLINE.
+All online film entries must be hosted by the filmmaker or a third party.
+(We recommend Vimeo.)
+If online entry is not possible, entrants must submit two DVDs (any region, NTSC encouraged).
+Please do not include any promotional materials with your submission.

-Film entries to Mountainfilm in Telluride may be of any length, from any country and on any subject.
+Film entries to Telluride Mountainfilm may be of any length, from any country and on any subject.
 Submitted films should either be in English or include English subtitles.
-If a film is selected for theater presentation at the festival it is the responsibility of the filmmaker to provide Mountainfilm with either a DCP file or HDCAM tape exhibition copy by May 1, 2014.
+If a film is selected for theater presentation at the festival, it is the responsibility of the filmmaker to provide Mountainfilm with either a DCP file or Apple ProRes file as exhibition copy by May 1, 2016.

-If you chose to submit your film by mail you are responsible for all shipping charges to Mountainfilm and for any customs clearances and/or associated fees and taxes.
+If you choose to submit your film by mail, you are responsible for all shipping charges and for any customs clearances and/or associated fees and taxes.
 Entry materials will not be returned.

-PLEASE NOTE: We encourage all applicants to use FedEx or UPS, as all other carriers (including the US Postal Service) have inconsistent service to our remote mountain town.
+PLEASE NOTE: We encourage applicants to use FedEx or UPS because other carriers (including the United States Postal Service) have inconsistent service to the remote mountain town of Telluride.